dirtyredbeard/IST643/DataCenterDesignProject/DataCenterDesignProject.md

 ## Scenario / Given Assumptions

-- You're an IT management team at a rapidly growing regional for profit technical college.
+- You're an IT management team at a regional for profit technical college.
 - You have an IT staff trained in maintaining the college network and administering workstations.
 - Each student is assigned a desktop costing $1,300.
 - College IT policy is to decommission computing hardware after 4 years.